yurichen17/yurichen17.github.io/index.md

 # Welcome to my website!
 My name is Yuri Chen.

 I'm currently a sophmore at the University of Michigan for Computer Science.
+I am also pursuing a minor in Art and Design.
 My hobbies are video game design, art, and running.

 <!--## Header 2